Bayesian workflow for disease transmission modeling in Stan: Conflict of interest

 Doing MCMC on ODE-based models can be computationally intensive, especially as we scale up the number of observations, parameters, and start using more sophisticated ODEs.
-If we want to ripe the benefits of a full Bayesian inference, we have to pay the computational cost.
+If we want to reap the benefits of a full Bayesian inference, we have to pay the computational cost.
 But while we cannot get away with a free lunch, we can avoid an overpriced one. \texttt{Stan} is a flexible language, which means there are worse and better ways of coding things.

 This section develops a few principles to make ODE models in \texttt{Stan} more scalable, drawing on our experience with an SEIR model of SARS-CoV-2 transmission\cite{riou2020covid}.
-Anecdotally, implementing the strategies we outline here allowed us to take a model which took three days to run and fit in two hours.
+The key is to understand the computational cost of each coding block (Section~\ref{sec:blocks}) and recognize that operations in the \texttt{transformed parameters} and \texttt{model} blocks dominate the computation.
+A brief primer on the mechanism of HMC will make this clear.
+Our goal is then to write our model in such a way that we limit the number of operations in the expensive blocks.
+Another important consideration is the need to solve and differentiate the ODEs for our transmission model many times.
+We present ways to make numerical integration cheaper.
+Anecdotally, implementing the strategies we outline here reduced the runtime of our model from three days to two hours!
 These techniques will also be much help in our next example in section~\ref{sec:extension}.